xwmx/swiftly/Readme.markdown

 Transparent compilation for Swift command line scripts / programs.

-When added used to run swift command line programs, compiles the program, saves the binary to a cache directory, and then calls the binary.
+When used to run swift command line programs, swiftly compiles the program, saves the binary to a cache directory, and then calls the binary.
 On subsequent runs, the binary is called instead of using the REPL.

 Binaries are stored in subdirectories at `$HOME/.swiftly/cache/`, which is created when `swiftly` is called for the first time.
 Each binary gets it